• Home

 Our first year of using Horizons Math, we did not purchase the teacher’s manual.
 This year, we did.
 I feel like we missed out on so much by not using the teacher’s manual for first grade.
 The activities and drills are definitely an added bonus to the program.
 However, with that being said, I must admit I do not use the teacher’s manual for every lesson.
 If my daughters truly have a great understanding of the concept, often times they will get bored with repetitive reviews and we will skip them.
 It’s an absolute must though for areas where they might be showing difficulty.
 You just have to adjust it according to what works for your family.

 Horizons is known as a curriculum for children who are “gifted” or “accelerated” in math.
 It tends to run almost one full grade level ahead of other math curricula.
-I would recommend using this placement test to ensure you purchase the correct grade level for your child.

-What we love about Horizons Math:
+What we love about Horizons Math

 • Bright, colorful pages